AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk/install-ios-sdk.md

 The SDK automatically adds and uses the following native frameworks:

 - `AdSupport` framework: This framework is required to collect the IDFA from devices.
-Without IDFA you cannot attribute installs to Meta ads, Twitter, Google Ads, and other networks
+Without IDFA you cannot attribute installs to Meta ads, Twitter, Google Ads, and other networks.
-- `iAd` framework: Measure performance of Apple Search Ads in your app
+- `AdServices` framework (`V6.1.3+`): Measure the performance of Apple Search Ads in your app.
-- `AdServices` framework (`V6.1.3+`): Measure the performance of Apple Search Ads in your app
+- `iAd` framework: (Deprecated) Measure the performance of Apple Search Ads in your app. **Note:** The `iAd` framework has not been in use since `V6.10.1` and completely removed from the code base from `V6.13.0`.

 ## Strict mode SDK